-In 2022, the International Rescue Committee (IRC) implemented the Remote Early Learning Program (RELP) in Lebanon as part of the Ahlan Simsim project, which aims to deliver critical early childhood development (ECD) programs to children and caregivers of refugee and host communities in the middle east region.
-The IRC developed RELP to address the lack of access to early childhood education (ECE) to conflict-affected populations and targeted children in hard-to-access areas of Lebanon.
+Ahlan Simsim is a ground-breaking initiative from the International Rescue Committee (IRC) and Sesame Workshop (SW), that delivers critical early learning and nurturing care to children and caregivers affected by conflict and displacement across the Middle East.
+The initiative works by combining a localized version of Sesame Street and direct service support to families in Jordan, Lebanon, Iraq, and Syria, and has been made possible through generous funding from the John D. and Catherine T. MacArthur Foundation and the LEGO Foundation.
+As part of this initiative, the IRC developed RELP to address the lack of access to early childhood education (ECE) for conflict-affected populations and targeted children in hard-to-access areas of Lebanon.
 Syrian refugees comprised the majority of clients served.
-The RELP program was a caregiver-focused intervention that targeted households with children aged 5-6 in Bekaa, Baalbek, Tripoli, and Akkar.
+RELP delivered early education to children ages 5-6 by equipping their caregivers with activities to do in the household, and targeted households in Bekaa, Baalbek, Tripoli, and Akkar.
 A randomized control trial of this program examined the impact of RELP alone and RELP+ASF compared to the waitlist control group, which received program services once both treatment arms were complete.
+This brief analyzes the cost-effectiveness of the program.

-RELP was an 11-week service, implemented from March to June 2022.
-RELP aimed to provide:
+RELP was an 11-week program, implemented from March to June 2022.
+RELP aimed to: